 In addition, many software visualization tools provide an overview of structured or object-oriented systems.
-For instance, FileVis [23] visualizes systems developed in C using an abstract geometric representation, and Code Mapping [83] uses a 3D graph representation, where nodes representing software artifacts (procedures, variables, calls or data accesses) are mapped to spheres and relationships between software artifacts to lines.
-In particular, TraceCrawler [86, 181] helps to understand both structure (i.e., classes and inheritance relationships) and behavior of an object-oriented system (i.e., object creations and message sends).
+For instance, FileVis [23] visualizes systems developed in C using an abstract geometric representation, and Code Mapping [83] uses a 3D graph representation, where nodes representing software artifacts (procedures, variables, calls, or data accesses) are mapped to spheres, and relationships between software artifacts are mapped to lines.
+In particular, TraceCrawler [86], [181] helps to understand both the structure (i.e., classes and inheritance relationships) and the behavior of an object-oriented system (i.e., object creations and message sends).
 This visualization displays the static structure of an application using a graph representation (i.e., classes (nodes) and inheritance relationships (edges)).
 On the other hand, the application dynamic is represented as object instantiations (boxes) and message sends between objects (connectors).
-The boxes are displayed as towers of instances on top of their defining classes in the class hierarchy view (see Figure 13).
-The user can map several metrics to visual attributes of the nodes (i.e., width, length and color).
-Another system that proposes a unified single visualization, although based on a real world metaphor, is Unified City [125].
-This unified single-view visualization supports different kinds of tasks: it allows to see and communicate current development, quality, and costs of a software system quickly (Figure 14).
-Also, other approach investigates how to improve the interpretation of node-links diagrams using three-dimensional shaded elements instead of simple lines and outlines [18].
+The boxes are displayed as towers of instances on top of their defining classes in the class hierarchy view (see Fig. 13).
+The user can map several metrics to the visual attributes of the nodes (i.e., width, length, and color).
+Another system that proposes a unified single visualization, although based on a real-world metaphor, is Unified City [125].
+This unified single-view visualization supports different kinds of tasks: it allows us to see and communicate current development, quality, and costs of a software system quickly (Fig. 14).
+Also, another approach investigates how to improve the interpretation of node-link diagrams using 3D shaded elements instead of simple lines and outlines [18].